-The RFS is the lead service for bushfire in Queensland and primarily composed of a volunteer workforce.
-The community-based RFS operates in rural, semi-rural and some urban fringe areas and provides firefighting; fire prevention and community education services; permits to light fires; and deployments and assistance during emergencies and disasters.
+The RFS is a community-based, volunteer emergency service and the lead service for bushfire in Queensland.
+The RFS has been an integral part of Queensland's bushfire response for more than 75 years.
+The RFS operates in rural, semi-rural and some urban fringe areas and provides firefighting; fire prevention and community education services; permits to light fires; road crash rescue; and deployments and assistance during emergencies and disasters.